Digital Nomad Life in Portugal

 We asked people in Portugal if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to show respect for Portuguese culture by avoiding certain activities that could be considered rude or inappropriate.
 When visiting, it is best to dress conservatively, avoid discussing religion or politics in public, and maintain eye contact when engaging in conversation.
 Likewise, visitors should avoid pointing with their finger and try to learn some basic phrases in Portuguese, as a gesture of respect.
-Additionally, it is important to remember that physical contact between strangers, such as shaking hands and hugging, is not common in certain parts of Portugal," said one person in Portugal.
+Additionally, it is important to remember that physical contact between strangers, such as shaking hands and hugging, is not common in certain parts of Portugal," remarked one foreigner who made the move to Portugal.

 Connect